A Complete Study Guide for Personal Training Certification

 - Irregular bones.
 After your show ends, you run out to the mailbox and find a catalog for sumo belts.
 You’re very excited since you grew out of yours and need a new one.
 There is one on sale in your favorite color, it is discounted for being “irregular”.
 You buy it anyway to protect yourself for your next match.
 Irregular bones include the ischium and pubis – the area your new sumo belt will cover.

 Involve Multiple Senses

-We’ve shared some of the ways our ISSA students prepare for their personal training certification exam.
+We’ve shared various ways ISSA students prepare for the personal training certification exam.
 Each of these methods involves different senses.
-When you engage multiple senses in your learning, then your brain processes them in multiple areas of the brain.
+When you engage multiple senses in your learning, your brain processes them in multiple areas of the brain.

 Let’s look at some of the senses and how they can be used in learning:

 - Auditory: Read aloud.
 Listen to the audio lectures.
 Teach the concept to another person.